Zhuangzi (book): Zhuang Zhou

-The Zhuangzi is presented as the collected works of a man named Zhuang Zhou—traditionally referred to as "Zhuangzi" (莊子; "Master Zhuang"), using the traditional Chinese honorific.
+The Zhuangzi is presented as the collected works of a man named Zhuang Zhou, traditionally referred to as "Zhuangzi" (莊子; "Master Zhuang"), using the ancient Chinese honorific -zi (子).
 Almost nothing is concretely known of Zhuang Zhou's life.
 Most of what is known comes from the Zhuangzi itself, which was subject to changes in later centuries.
 Most historians place his birth around 369 BC in a place called Meng (蒙) in the historical state of Song, near present-day Shangqiu, Henan.
 His death is variously placed at 301, 295, or 286 BC.

-Zhuang Zhou is thought to have spent time in the southern state of Chu, as well as in the Qi capital of Linzi.
-Sima Qian included a biography of Zhuang Zhou in the Han-era Shiji (c.
-91 BC), but it seems to have been sourced mostly from the Zhuangzi itself.
+Sima Qian included a biography of Zhuang Zhou in the Han-era Shiji, saying that Zhuang Zhou is thought to have spent time in the southern state of Chu, as well as in the Qi capital of Linzi.(c.
+91 BC).
+However, the biography seems to have been sourced mostly from the Zhuangzi itself.
 The American sinologist Burton Watson concluded: "Whoever Zhuang Zhou was, the writings attributed to him bear the stamp of a brilliant and original mind".
 University of Sydney lecturer Esther Klein observes: "In the perception of the vast majority of readers, whoever authored the core Zhuangzi text was Master Zhuang."